Revenue Management Total Guide: Definition, Strategies & Software

 Property management system software

-Having access to a reliable property management system (PMS) is another vital element of effective hotel revenue management.
+Having access to a reliable property management system (PMS) is another vital element of effective revenue management.
 A PMS is a centralised software application that you use to organise, schedule and perform the day-to-day functions and transactions involved in selling accommodation.
 In other words, it streamlines your reservation and administrative processes so that all data is centralised, and everything runs more smoothly and efficiently.
 Common features include tools for front-desk operations, reservations, channel management, housekeeping, rate and occupancy management, and payment processing.

 Hotel rate shopper